zachmilan/UM-LED/README.md

 # UM-LED

-UM-LED is a personal embedded systems project that I am currently developing.
-The main idea is to build a cool remote control LED display (in the shape of Michigan's "M") for my desk.
+UM-LED is a personal embedded systems project I am currently developing.
+The main idea is to build a cool remote control LED display (in the shape of University of Michigan's "M") for my desk.
 This will be done by designing two PCBs (the remote and the display) and writing the firmware for each.

 As of now, the remote is fully assembled and I am nearing completion for the remote's firmware.
-Soldering was done using a hot-plate/stencil as well as by hand for necessary parts.
-Luckily the first version of the board is sufficiently well designed and is working as intended (after a bit of rework and debugging).
+Soldering was done using a stencil + hot-plate as well as by hand for necessary parts.
+Luckily the first version of the board is sufficiently well designed and functions as intended after some debugging and rework.

 ### Remote Features:
 * **Capacitive Touch Pads:** Used for easy brightness control.